DataDog/datadog-sync-cli/README.md

 - web frontend api is not documented, it could break at any time

+## extra resources
+### logs_facets
+how to use:
+- edit hardcoded `sourceid` in `datadog_sync/model/logs_facets.py` for your organizations, by getting the values in URLs with manual update facet on the web ui.
+- setup dogweb cookie mode, cf above

 # datadog-sync-cli
 Datadog cli tool to sync resources across organizations.